 Just 30 minutes on the train from Amsterdam, Utrecht is a charming city with beautiful canals.
-Here are some of our favorite things to do on a day trip to Utrecht.
+We’ll share some of our favorite things to do in Utrecht.
 It’s the perfect day trip from Amsterdam.

 UTRECHT: DAY TRIPS FROM AMSTERDAM

 Unlike other Dutch cities, the canals of Utrecht have broad walkways (called werven or wharves) almost level with the water as well as spaces for cafes and warehouses carved into the canal sides.
-The lovely trees growing from these banks also make Utrecht a beautiful place for a walk.
+The lovely trees growing from these banks also make this a beautiful place for a walk and some Utrecht sightseeing.

-THINGS TO SEE ON A DAY TRIP TO UTRECHT
+FUN THINGS TO DO ON A DAY TRIP TO UTRECHT

 If you like the Speelklok Museum you may also enjoy the Spoorweg Museum, dedicated to trains.
 It is located in a lovely former train station at Maliebaan which you can reach with public transit from the city center.
 The museum is definitely oriented to children but adults who enjoy history, engineering and transportation memorabilia will also enjoy it.
 Many old train engines and cars are housed here including the compartments for the King and Queen.
 There is even a fun ride and interactive exhibits.
 Definitely worth a visit, especially if you are with kids or are a kid at heart!